hawagabriela/Budget_Allocation_Tool/README.md

 ### Project Proposal
 #### Project Title
 - Weekly Budget Planner
-#### Problem Statement
-- Managing personal finances can be challenging for anyone, especially for those who struggle to keep track of their allowance.
-This tool helps users allocate weekly budget efficiently based on provided categories, making budgeting easier and more organized.
-#### Project Objectives
-- Helps users plan and track their weekly allowane efficiently
-- Provides a clear breakdown of budget allocation based on user-defined percentages.
-- Assist users in managaing their finances without overspending.
-- Encourage better financial habits through organized tracking.
+#### Overview / Description
+-This tool helps users manage their weekly allowance efficiently by allocating their budget based on defined categories, providing a clear breakdown of spending, assisting in avoiding overspending, and promoting better financial habits.
 #### Planned features
 - Accepts weekly allowance input from the user.
 - Allows users to assign percentages (%) for five categories: Food, Savings, Bills, Discretionary, Transport.